 “In prior research we showed that even small delays in the onset of AD and dementia could have significant impacts for the patient, their family and caregivers and the healthcare system more broadly,” said Zissimopoulos.
 “These findings suggest there may be preventative measures we can take now, which is exciting.”

-Given the prevalence of hypertension in older US adults, targeted hypertension treatments that also reduce AD risk could reduce both improve cardiovascular health and contribute to reducing growing burden of AD.
+Given the prevalence of hypertension in older US adults, targeted hypertension treatments that also reduce AD risk could both improve cardiovascular health and contribute to reducing growing burden of AD.
 The authors note that more studies that include men and women with diverse racial and ethnic backgrounds are needed to confirm the study findings.

 Additional study authors include Geoffrey Joyce of the USC Schaeffer Center and School of Pharmacy, Whitney Wharton of Emory University School of Medicine, and Patrick Kehoe of the University of Bristol.
 The research was supported by the National Institutes of Health awards R01AG055401, RC4AG039036-01, P30AG043073-01, K01AG042498, R01HL126804, and R01HL130462.
 In addition, Barthold was supported by a Schaeffer-Amgen Fellowship.